checkmarx-ts/cxone-flow-audit/README.md

 ### Audit (`--audit`)

-When the `--audit` parameter is selected, a CSV of configured web hooks for the SCM is generated.
-The configuration is performed at the "organization" level (with the concept of "organization" varying by SCM) so the audit will not show web hook configurations set on individual repositories.
+When the `--audit` parameter is selected, a CSV of configured webhooks for the SCM is generated.
+The configuration is performed at the "organization" level (with the concept of "organization" varying by SCM) so the audit will not show webhook configurations set on individual repositories.

 Parameters that can be used with `--audit`: